tobjensen/deepheels/README.md

 What you'll need to get started:
 * [AWS Account](https://aws.amazon.com/)
 * [Boto 3](https://pypi.org/project/boto3/), installed and configured
-* (Optional) Use [our dataset](https://github.com/tobjensen/deepheels/blob/master/dynamodb/data.json) from this repo or train your own with dataset with this [ML Jupyter Notebook](https://github.com/aws-samples/aws-sagemaker-pytorch-shop-by-style)
+* (Optional) Use the [dataset](https://github.com/tobjensen/deepheels/blob/master/dynamodb/data.json) from this repo or train your own with dataset with this [ML Jupyter Notebook](https://github.com/aws-samples/aws-sagemaker-pytorch-shop-by-style)

 ### Installing